Wild Bunch (company): France

 In France, Wild Bunch is a theatrical distributor and also a video distributor through its subsidiary Wild Side.

 Wild Bunch also positioned itself on the digital distribution market through its VoD/SVoD subsidiary Filmo TV.

 Worldwide

 Apart from its international sales activities, Wild Bunch is also a direct distributor in Italy, Germany, Austria and Spain.

 Studio Ghibli

-Wild Bunch International functions as Studio Ghibli's international sales rights holder outside Japan and North America. and since September 2020, have taken over work from Disney to become Ghibli's theatrical, home media and television distributor in France.
+Wild Bunch International functions as Studio Ghibli's international sales rights holder outside Japan and North America, and since September 2020, had taken over work from Disney to become Ghibli's theatrical, home media and television distributor in France.

-In December 2022, StudioCanal UK, the distributor of the films in the United Kingdom and Ireland, filed a lawsuit against Wild Bunch International over their streaming deal with Netflix, citifying that the deal breached an agreement over standalone streaming rights where Wild Bunch claimed that "non-internet" streaming platforms "don't exist".
-WBI counter-sued StudioCanal UK, where they citified that their distribution deal was recouping distribution expenses against all forms of distribution, and not theatrical as they claimed.
+In December 2022, StudioCanal UK, the distributor of the films in the United Kingdom and Ireland, filed a lawsuit against Wild Bunch International over their streaming deal with Netflix, stating that the deal breached an agreement over standalone streaming rights where Wild Bunch claimed that "non-internet" streaming platforms "don't exist".
+WBI counter-sued StudioCanal UK, where they stated that their distribution deal was recouping distribution expenses against all forms of distribution, and not theatrical as they claimed.